rui314/mold/README.md

 mold.

 In most places, mold adopts data parallelism.
-That is, we have a huge number of piece of data of the same kind, and we process each of them individually using parallel for-loop.
+That is, we have a huge number of pieces of data of the same kind, and we process each of them individually using parallel for-loop.
 For example, after identifying the exact set of input object files, we need to scan all relocation tables to determine the sizes of .got and .plt sections.
 We do that